Translating German websites – top tips for for business and translation professionals

-According to Internet World Stats for 2015, almost 900 million English-language users surf the Internet, compared to 83 million German-speakers.
-So in an ideal world, translating German websites into English extends their potential reach by 1000%!
+According to Internet World Stats for 2020, over 1 billion English-language users surf the Internet, compared to almost 96 million German-speakers (Germany, Austria, Switzerland).
+So in an ideal world, translating German websites into English increases their potential reach by around 1000%!

-The world is online, making the website translation a necessity.
-If you’re looking for a product or a service, the Internet is the first place you go.
-Any German company or organisation looking to sell its products or services outside its national market translate its website into English.
+In our digital world, any German company or organisation wanting to sell its products or services outside its national market has to translate its German website into English.

-Plug “website translation” into Google and you get reams of free, (largely useless) instant machine translation providers – Google’s own Translate, Yahoo!
-Babel Fish, Worldlingo, Paralink etc. (See the sort of job a free online translator does.)
+Plug “website translation” into Google and you get reams of free instant machine translation providers – Google Translate, Yahoo!
+Babel Fish, Worldlingo, Paralink etc. (Not used by professional translators!)

-Yes, machine translation is constantly improving, but no, you certainly shouldn't risk your public image by using it to translate your website.
+Yes, machine translation is constantly improving, but no, you certainly shouldn't risk your public image by relying on it for website translations.

-There are also lots of free “page translator” widgets floating out there.
-Once embedded onto your website, visitors can instantly translate your page into their own language.
+Free page translator widgets are also available.
+Embedded onto your website, visitors can instantly translate your page into their own language.
 A nice free add-on for small, personal sites.
 But that’s it.

 At the top end of the scale comes human, multi-lingual website translation – making an organisation’s products and services available to a multinational audience.